SimplyVC/panic/README.md

 git --version
 ```

-This should give you the current version of the software that has been installed.
+This should give you the current version of git that has been installed.

 #### Docker and Docker Compose Installation